KCN-judu/Java-Study-Kit-2021/README.md

 # this study kit was written by C++.
 (It's Windows only)
 # Why I create this project?
- I'm too lazy to download and install an IDE application,so that I decided to write some projects to compose a simplized 'IDE'.
+ I'm too lazy to download and install an IDE application,so that I decided to write some projects to simplize my work without any IDE application.
 # How to use?
  The Earliest Version is very very simple.
  You should download Java SE from Oracle's website and install it.